hjwp/Test-Driven-Django-Tutorial/README.rst

 First few steps...
 ------------------

-So, let's start trying to get our test to pass... or at least get a little further on.
+So, let's start trying to get our functional test to pass... or at least get a little further on.
 We'll need to set up the Django admin site.
 This is on page two of the official Django tutorial:

 https://docs.djangoproject.com/en/1.3/intro/tutorial02/#activate-the-admin-site